prachwal/preact-components-system/src/components/layout/Grid.README.md

 - CSS Grid for efficient rendering
 - Responsive hooks for breakpoint detection
-- Minimal re-renders with memoized calculations</content>
+- Minimal re-renders with memoized calculations
-<parameter name="filePath">/home/prachwal/src/preact/preact-components-system/src/components/layout/Grid.README.md